nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 1. A Cluster operator comes up with NGINX configuration that configures an NGINX feature needed by an Application developer.
 2. The Cluster operator thinks about what values the Application developer might want to customize in that configuration.
-3. The Cluster operator creates a CRD that defines fields and validation for those values and creates the CRD in the cluster.
+3. The Cluster operator creates a CRD that defines fields and validation for those values, and choose whether the CRD should be a Policy or a Filter.
+Then, the operator creates the CRD in the cluster.
 4. The Cluster operator creates a go template that generates the NGINX configuration based on the fields of the CRD.
 5. The Cluster operator allows the Application developer to use the feature by creating a SnippetsTemplate, which binds the CRD with the template(s).